 Cut out the patterns

-After several failed attempts of freestyling my rose pattern, I drew a basic pattern on some graph paper.
-Once I was happy with my pattern I loaded it up to Photoshop and I made 5 copies, each 10% smaller than the previous.
+After several failed attempts at freestyling my rose pattern, I drew a basic pattern on some graph paper.
+Once I was happy with my pattern, I loaded it up to Photoshop, and I made 5 copies, each 10% smaller than the previous one.

 Boil a big pot of tea on your stove.
 This is the perfect time to use up all those old tea bags you keep saving but never drink because you don’t like the flavor.
 Don’t waste good tea on this.
 Use cheap stuff.

 Dunk the pieces of burlap in there.

 Start removing the first one after five minutes.
 And then, one after another, remove them, about 10 minutes apart.

 Let them drip dry a bit (no need for rinsing or wringing).
 It is okay if they are still wet and moist at the next step.